 There are many other creative teachers or various teacher associations—but we are networking (let us teach humanities, arts or science) to support each other in our innovative ambitions.
-Being part of a civil organisation provides us good opportunities to realize and implement our initiatives so that they get taken further from the level of ideas at last thus making school life more inspiring and more useful.
+Being part of a civil organisation provides us good opportunities to realize and to implement our initiatives so that they get taken further from the level of ideas at last; thus making school life more inspiring and more useful.

 Our target is that the work of our Association, which has high standards and effectiveness, would become a main factor to educational policy especially in the fields of talent development and creating educational methods and materials.